IanGBrennan/Tiliquini/Scripts/README.md

 + *shifts.to.simmap.l1ou.R*: functions for visualizing l1ou results.

 + *trait.at.time.R*: many functions for extracting trait, rate, and disparity metrics through time for traits and modules

++ *visualizeBayesTraitsLog.R*: used in conjunction with `process_BTVarRates.R` to visually assess convergence of parameter estimates

 ___